Matthew96521/Language/Resources/Language learning resources - Matteo.md

 If there are suggestions about what should be in the list, or advices for how it can be improved, they would be greatly appreciated (contact matthew96521 or fairyhmm on Discord).

 ### Special
-- *Italic texts*: for entries with unsure placement
+- ⚠️ is used for entries with unsure placement

 ### Disclaimer
 The author (Matthew) is biased towards the comprehensiable input method, as he believes it is the best, and this is based of [another guide](https://discord.com/channels/949775981026115604/949795298178379787/1142076372236386334) in how to learn a language.